 Equestrians and cyclists are both vulnerable road users.
 The two groups share similar risks when riding on the road, and both need access to more safe off-road riding.

 Cyclists and horse riders have a statutory right to ride on byways, bridleways and roads.
 On bridleways, it's important that cyclists give way to horse riders (the Countryside Act 1968 gives cyclists the right to use bridleways, but states that they must give way to horse riders and walkers).

-Cycles can startle horses if ridden too close or fast, which can result in injuries to both parties.
+Cycles can cause a horse to react if ridden too close or fast, which can result in injuries to both parties.
 Nobody wants this, and with awareness and consideration on both sides, incidents can be avoided.

 Download recommended practice and advice for horses and cyclists (pdf).

 Following the success of the 2012 Olympics, the popularity of cycling has increased dramatically.
-We have had some reports from horse riders of problems caused by encountering large numbers of cyclists taking part in events.
+We have had reports from horse riders of problems caused by encountering large numbers of cyclists taking part in events.

 Cycling Weekly also have a calendar of similar events.

 We hope this will help you stay safe when riding out.